 Biodiesel is a renewable fuel derived from vegetable oil or animal fats that can be added to conventional diesel to create a blend or used on its own.

-Many vehicles, especially trucks, are certified to use 20 percent biodiesel and 80 percent conventional diesel (“B20”).
-In the United States, the majority of biodiesel is made from soybean and other edible vegetable oils, although biodiesel made from used cooking oils, animal fats, and wastes is increasing rapidly.
+In the United States, the majority of biodiesel is made from soybean and other edible vegetable oils, although biodiesel made from used cooking oils, animal fats, and wastes are also significant.

 Global warming and biodiesel: it depends

 The global warming pollution created by biodiesel depends on how it is made and (especially) what it is made from.

 Biodiesel made from waste materials or used cooking oil can cut global warming pollution by 80 to 90 percent relative to conventional diesel fuel.